Steal This Strategy: Using Keyword Research for Competitor Analysis

 Evaluating Search Volume

-Search volume seems straightforward enough—it's the number of people actually searching for a given term each month.
+Search volume seems straightforward enough—it's the number of people actually searching for a given search term each month.
+This is often referred to as monthly search volume or monthly searches.
 But looks can be deceiving.

-On one hand, you'll want to target those high-volume head terms and short-tail keywords to capture a piece of your competitors’ pie.
-But don't ignore those lower-volume long-tails either!
+On one hand, you'll want to target those high-volume keywords and short-tail keywords to capture a piece of your competitors’ pie.
+But don't ignore those lower-volume long-tail keywords either!
 While fewer people search them, those tend to be your high-intent money keywords with way better conversion rates.

 The sweet spot is striking a balance between volume and intent.
 Go after those medium-volume terms that have purchase-minded searchers behind them.
 Leave the obscure long-tails and ultra-competitive head terms for another day.

 For competitors, check if they're missing out on any high-potential search volumes you could swoop in and own.
 Are they neglecting certain keyword clusters entirely?
-Those are ripe opportunities.
+Those are ripe opportunities and keyword gaps you can exploit.

 Assessing Keyword Difficulty

-Keyword difficulty estimates how tough it will be to win the first page for a term based on the current top results.
+Keyword difficulty estimates how tough it will be to win the first page for a term based on the current top results and the strength of organic competitors.

-If the difficulty is stupid high, you're likely wasting resources no matter how perfect the keyword is.
+If the difficulty is stupid high, you're likely wasting resources no matter how perfect the target keywords are.
 Start by targeting those low-hanging fruit opportunities with easier difficulties.

 Creating Effective Keyword Clusters to go after more keywords at once